 Our story began when our founder wanted to answer a fundamental question – what kind of legacy do I want to leave?
 And if it could only be one thing – what would it be?
 The answer: Love.

 So, where do you start when it comes to delivering a message of love?
 It came down to building and fostering an environment where individuals could share who they were in a vulnerable, authentic place without judgment.
 The idea was to be able to have people hear the "other" side in a heartfelt and meaningful way.
-The foundation of this message has led people to connect and understand each other on a human level — a vital step to fulfilling our mission where love wins.
+The foundation of this message has led people to connect and understand each other on a human level — a vital step to fulfilling our vision where love wins.

 Board Member, Executive Director

 Board Member, Treasurer

 My personal mission is that we are all free to be.
 I'm a proud tree-hugger and a Seahawks fan.
 I work in small business finance, and am a yoga enthusiast, dog mom to Jake and Lucy, and gardener.
 LIMR is where I get to contribute to the healing of our world.

 Experienced Operations and Facilities Manager with a diverse sales and customer service background.
 Husband, Father and practitioner of QiGong.